aniketgoel/cowin_search_availability/README.md

 Open the Cowin-Availability-Run file.

-Set the search parameters -
+Set the search parameters and Run All -

 1. Age Limit (values should be 18 or 45)
 2. Minimum availability (value should be 1 or more)